New Website Summer 2023

 Approximately how many skills is one able to attend during the Gathering?

 There is some variability in how many skills you can do in a gathering, and it depends on where you choose to focus.
 Some of these skills, such as hide tanning or bow making, will take the better part of the gathering to complete.
 In other cases, a class may be very basic and short.
-The general format for the gathering is a period of classes after breakfast in the morning, and a period of classes after lunch.
-Occasionally there is a 3rd symposium offered in the late afternoon.
+The general format for the gathering is a period of classes after breakfast in the morning and a period of classes after lunch.
+Occasionally, there is a 3rd symposium offered in the late afternoon or evening.
 You may choose to become familiar with a wide variety of skills during the gathering, or focus on becoming adept at one.

-Are all of your classes available everyday of the rendezvous?
+Are all of your classes available everyday of the gathering?

-Generally there will be more than 20 classes offered on any given day.
+Generally there will be more than 10 to 15 classes offered on any given day.
 The diversity of subjects and skills can vary throughout the event.
 We will, however, offer the “core skills” everyday.
 Core skills include fire making, flint knapping, and cordage/fiber arts.

 Do all of the teachers on your list teach each day?